emjusto/jobshop-scheduler-using-PSO/README.md

 A web application utilizing Particle Swarm Optimization (PSO) to optimize job shop scheduling and monitoring in the construction industry.

+Particle Swarm Optimization (PSO) is a computational method inspired by the social behavior of birds flocking or fish schooling.
+It is used to find optimal solutions to complex problems by iteratively improving a candidate solution with regard to a given measure of quality.
+In the context of a job shop scheduler in the construction industry, PSO can be used to optimize the manpower allocation and scheduling of tasks to improve efficiency and reduce costs.

 ## Description

 In the construction industry, job shop scheduling is essential for effective resource management, timely project completion, cost containment, and overall project success.
 Managing risks, satisfying customer expectations, and preserving a competitive advantage are vital aspects of this sector.
 This system applies Particle Swarm Optimization (PSO) to optimize job shop scheduling and monitoring, ensuring efficient and successful project management.